 As a charitable landlord and Data Controller, Ocean Housing is committed to providing our customers with the highest possible standards of privacy and data security in accordance with data protection law.
-This Policy explains how Ocean Housing uses any information you give to us, or which we obtain about you from other sources, and the ways in which we protect your privacy.
+This Notice explains how Ocean Housing uses any information you give to us, or which we obtain about you from other sources, and the ways in which we protect your privacy.
 It applies to information about applicants, residents and other service users, as well as current, past and prospective employees.
 We may also make further information available in the context of specific uses of your information.

 - Who we are and how to contact us

 Ocean Housing Limited is a controller of personal information for the purposes of data protection law.
 Our contact details (and those of other parts of our group of companies) for these purposes are as follows:

 The individual responsible for data protection compliance at Ocean Housing is the Data Protection Officer.
 They are contactable using the above contact details.